In this guide we’ll take a look at the best garden shredders for the UK market.

 Where it differs somewhat is that instead of a waste collection box, it comes with the option of a bag.
 More versatile?
 Perhaps.
 For some it might be quite handy taking a bag to the dump or leaving it outside on rubbish collection day, as opposed to leaving your expensive bit of kit outside!
 Ultimately though, box or bag, it just comes down to your personal preference.

-Overall, the Bosch AXT Rapid 2200 is a tried and tested product from a reputable brand.
-It’s got good features at an acceptable price, and this makes it one of the best garden shredder options on the market.
+Overall, this Bosch garden shredder is a tried and tested product from a reputable brand.
+It’s got great features at an acceptable price, and this makes it one of the best garden shredder options on the market.

-My third choice is the Dirty Pro Tools Garden Shredder, in my opinion it’s the best cheap garden shredder on the market.
+Next up is the Dirty Pro Tools Garden Shredder, in my opinion it’s the best garden shredder on a budget.

 Now it doesn’t have the fancy branding and visual appeal of a Bosch garden shredder, but what it lacks in aesthetics, it makes up for in features and price.